iamkiko/kotlin-orderbook/README.md

 ## Prerequisites
 - Kotlin 1.9.0
+- JDK 17
 - Gradle

 ## Setup
 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Run `gradle build` to build the project.
-4. Start the application using `gradle run`.
+4. Start the application using `gradle run` or run it in IntelliJ

 ## Components

-- **OrderBook**: Manages the current state of buy and sell orders.
+- **OrderBookService**: Manages the current state of buy and sell orders.
 - **OrderManager**: Responsible for adding orders to the OrderBook and generating snapshots of the current order book state.
 - **MatchingEngine**: Matches buy and sell orders based on price and quantity, updates the OrderBook accordingly, and records the trades.
 - **TradeService**: Records details of matched trades and retrieves information about past trades.